answoals11/ReactProject/README.md

 This is the first screen you see when you run it.
 Files with animation effects.

+### `Container Folder`

+This folder is divided into six folders again.

+#### `Coffee Container`

+This is the screen that comes out when you press the coffee in the menu bar.
+The coffee menu appears.

+#### `Dessert Container`

+This is the screen that comes out when you click on the dessert in the menu bar.
+The type of dessert appears.

+#### `Drink Container`

+This is the screen that comes out when you press the drink in the menu bar.
+The type of drink appears.

+#### `Main Container`

+This is the screen that comes out when you press the logo on the menu bar.
+I filled out the contents that will go into the main page.

+#### `Order Container`

+This is the screen that comes out when you click Order on the menu bar.
+I added a search bar and all kinds of menus.

+#### `Tea Container`

+This is the screen that comes out when you press the tee on the menu bar.
+The menus on the tee appear.

 ## Available Scripts

 In the project directory, you can run: